saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 **4/5 — Proficient:** Comprehensive, mostly automated
 **5/5 — Advanced:** Full automation with continuous improvement

 "Healthcare specifically requires 4/5 minimum in all dimensions and 5/5 in Governance for clinical AI," Marcus added.
-"These aren't arbitrary thresholds—they're mandated by regulation.
-The EU AI Act (Regulation 2024/1689) classifies clinical AI as 'high-risk,' with Articles 9–15 requiring risk management, data governance, transparency, human oversight, and continuous monitoring.
-[16] NIST's AI Risk Management Framework reinforces these through its GOVERN, MAP, MEASURE, and MANAGE functions.
-[17] Below these operational thresholds, you're not just risking failure—you're risking non-compliance."
+"These aren't arbitrary thresholds—they're based on failure analysis across 24 organizations.
+Below these levels, production failure rates spike."

 ### The Interdependence Principle